jcusworth1/GMU-DAEN690-FoodTraceability/README.md

 ## Data Generation

-In order to generate data, run the file simulate_supply_chain.py.
+In order to generate data, download the repository to your local drive.

+Then, change your working directory to GMU-DAEN690-FoodTraceability.

+Now, run the file simulate_supply_chain.py.

 This can either be done in a terminal or in a code editor.
 Either way, the terminal will ask you to input two values: